MohammadFAHssn/Udemy--Lets-Learn-Laravel--A-Guided-Path-For-Beginners/README.md

 This is just the default welcome or starter site that's being hosted, we can create a new site for nginx to host

-now we want ot install some necessary tools:
+now we want to install some necessary tools:
 php:
-Shouldn't we install PHP itself???

 > <img src="./images/install-php.png" style="border: 1px solid white; width: 900px; display: block;" />
 >